-Today we’re gonna learn how to cook quinoa that is fluffy, delicious and the perfect base for the easy and healthy quinoa recipes you’ll find below.
+Today we’re gonna learn how to cook quinoa on the stovetop.
+Your quinoa will come out fluffy and delicious – the perfect base for the easy and healthy quinoa recipes you’ll find below.
 Find out the best quinoa to water ratio, how long to boil your quinoa and how to make your quinoa taste really good!

 Follow these steps to turn a cup of dry quinoa into 3 cups of cooked quinoa!